Abdourahmane Barry: Club career

 Barry made his 2.
 Liga debut on 27 July 2018 against SV Horn.
 He played the full game.

-On 10 July 2020, Barry's contract with FC Red Bull Salzburg was terminated.
+On 10 July 2020, Barry's contract with Red Bull Salzburg was terminated.

 In August 2020, Barry joined 2.
 Bundesliga club SpVgg Greuther Fürth signing a two-year contract with the option of a third year.

 In June 2022, Barry returned to France and signed with Amiens.

 Personal life

 Born in France, Barry is of Guinean descent.